zilishen/documentation/content/nms/adm/about/rbac-overview.md

 **Getting-Started**.
 * Every feature needs values set for each object contained in the feature.
 So all permissions should explicitly contain values set for each object.

-* If a feature references a different object (for example, APP-MANAGEMENT references environments), the permissions for any object referenced should also be granted in the corresponding feature.
-So if a role is granted access to env1 as an environment within the APP-MANAGEMENT feature, then that role should also be granted access to env1 as an environment within the ENVIRONMENT-MANAGEMENT feature.
+-  If a feature references a different object (for example, APP-MANAGEMENT references environments), the permissions for any object referenced should also be granted in the corresponding feature.
+So, if a role is granted access to env1 as an environment within the APP-MANAGEMENT feature, then that role should also be granted access to env1 as an environment within the ENVIRONMENT-MANAGEMENT feature.

-* All permissions within a particular feature (for example, ENVIRONMENT-MANAGEMENT) should be granted the same CRUD level of access.
-So if a particular permission has READ and DELETE access for ENVIRONMENT-MANAGEMENT, all permissions under ENVIRONMENT-MANAGEMENT should have the same READ and DELETE access.
+- All permissions within a particular feature (for example, ENVIRONMENT-MANAGEMENT) should be granted the same CRUD level of access.
+So, if a particular permission has READ and DELETE access for ENVIRONMENT-MANAGEMENT, all permissions under ENVIRONMENT-MANAGEMENT should have the same READ and DELETE access.

 ## Example Roles

 We recommend configuring roles to limit permissions.
 An example scenario is detailed below.
-For more details on how to assign roles and the special considerations which need to be taken into account when using the user interface (UI) see [Setting up User Roles]({{< relref "/nms/adm/getting-started/roles.md" >}}) section of **Getting-Started**.
+For more details on how to assign roles and the special considerations which need to be taken into account when using the user interface, see [Setting up User Roles]({{< relref "/nms/adm/getting-started/roles.md" >}}) section of **Getting-Started**.

 ### Scenario